salesforce/storm-dynamic-spout/README.md

 ## Configuration
-All of these options can be found inside of [SpoutConfig](src/main/java/com/salesforce/storm/spout/dynamic/config/SpoutConfig.java).
+All of these options can be found inside of [`SpoutConfig`](src/main/java/com/salesforce/storm/spout/dynamic/config/SpoutConfig.java) and [`KafkaConsumerConfig`](src/main/java/com/salesforce/storm/spout/dynamic/kafka/KafkaConsumerConfig.java).
+They are defined using the [`ConfigDocumentation`](src/main/java/com/salesforce/storm/spout/documentation/ConfigDocumentation.java) on keys which are defined in their respective configuration classes.
+The [`DocGenerator`](src/main/java/com/salesforce/storm/spout/documentation/DocGenerator.java) then compiles them together below.

 <!-- DYNAMIC_SPOUT_CONFIGURATION_BEGIN_DELIMITER -->
 ### Dynamic Spout Configuration Options